-- In superior court, a motion for severance must be made by a defendant before trial or else the defendant waives any right to severance.
+- In superior court, a motion for severance of offenses must be made by a defendant before trial, or else the defendant waives any right to severance.
 G.S.
-15A-952; 15A-957(a)(1).
-However, a defendant may make a motion for severance during trial, at or before the close of the state’s evidence, if the motion is based on grounds not known to the defendant before trial.
+15A-952; 15A-927(a)(1).
+However, a defendant may make a motion for severance of offenses during trial, at or before the close of the state’s evidence, if the motion is based on grounds not known to the defendant before trial.
 G.S.
 15A-927(a)(1).
 The statutory requirement regarding making a motion pre-trial does not apply to motions to sever defendants, rather than offenses.
 See State v.
 Melvin, 377 N.C.
 187 (2021).

 - A defendant may renew a pretrial motion for severance at or before the close of the state’s evidence.
 If, during the presentation of the state’s evidence, severance is warranted based on a ground not previously known to the defendant, the defendant may preserve any right to severance by renewing the motion during trial.
 A defendant waives any right to severance during trial if the defendant fails to renew the severance motion.
 G.S.
 15A-927(a)(2); State v.
 Silva, 304 N.C.
 122 (1981); State v.
 Spivey, 102 N.C.
 App.
 640 (1991).